netdata/netdata/docs/security-and-privacy-design/README.md

 ## Conclusion

+Netdata Cloud is designed to secure observability insights for users, maintaining a clear separation between observability data and observability metadata.
+All observability data — metric values and log events — are stored locally, entirely under user control, while only essential metadata (hostnames, metric names, alert details) is managed by Netdata Cloud for system routing and alerting.

-In conclusion, Netdata Cloud's commitment to data security and user privacy is paramount.
+Netdata Cloud's commitment to data security and user privacy is paramount.
 From the careful design of the infrastructure and stringent internal security measures to compliance with international regulations and standards like GDPR and CCPA, Netdata Cloud ensures a secure environment for users to monitor and troubleshoot their systems.